Last Updated on August 16, 2018 by JaimeSays

 The last, and only time I have ever been to Mexico was in 2004 when I spent spring break with a few friends in Puerta Vallerta.
 It was a booze-filled, raucous good time filled with yard long drinks and quarter-yard length skirts.
 Why then, did I not visit Mexico again until September 2017 ?
 To be honest, it was fear and that old, unwanted friend called anxiety.
 Fear about not speaking the language, about crowds and about violence in the region.
 Anxiety about if I would have enough clean water to drink and what produce I would need to avoid.
-Honestly, worry about these types of things continue to be a deterrent for excursion.
 Luckily for me, my fears were tranquilized by the serenity of the city of Puerto Peñasco in the state of Sonora, Mexico.
-You see, Puerto Peñasco is a safe beach resort in Mexico.
+You see, there are no flights to Puerto Penasco so it is serene as can be.
+And, Puerto Peñasco is a safe beach resort in Mexico.

 For those of you located in the great state of Arizona, you’ve got yourself an advantage in getting to Puerto Peñasco.
 The best way to get to this safe beach resort in Mexico is by crossing the border by car via Route 85.
 It is roughly four hours or 220 miles away from both Tucson and Scottsdale.
 I flew into Phoenix Sky Harbor for a steal at $79 each way.
+Unfortunately, there are no flights to Puerto Penasco.
 Check Out Roundtrip Fares UNDER $199 at CheapOair.

 Puerto Peñasco is a desert on the sea.
 For miles and miles in any direction, all you see is sun-bleached, dried-out earth.
 You may see the ocean, but it depends where you are looking.
 I had never been to such a vast desert before, so to me, it felt like I was in my own version of Mad Max: Fury Road.
 This feeling was exacerbated when we spent 90 minutes cruising through sand dunes on ATVs.